 - Pebble Beach or “Dog Beach” (officially, Elizabeth Williams Beach), West Shore.
 Find this pebbly piece of paradise on Highway 89 just north of the U.S. Forest Service’s Kaspian Campground about four miles south of Tahoe City.

 - Kiva Beach, South Lake Tahoe.
 This is the best-known dog beach on the South Shore, and for good reason.
-It’s long, and in low-precipitation years like this one, when the water level is low, it’s sandy.
+It’s long, and in low-precipitation years when the water level is low, it’s sandy.
 The downside: although it’s a forest service beach, city rules and regulations call for dogs to be leashed, even in the water.
 Be forewarned that a lot of time and manpower is expended in enforcing the rule.

 - Nevada Beach, Zephyr Cove.
 It’s about a mile hike to reach the dog-friendly segment of this wide, sandy beach about five miles north of South Lake Tahoe/Stateline, but it’s worth the effort.
 This “locals’ secret” strand is wedged between a no-dogs-allowed campground beach to the north and a private beach to the south.
 To find it, park in the lot on the northwest corner of Highway 50 and Kahle Drive and start walking down the bike trail.
 Go left at a sign pointing to beach access to the left, campground to the right.
 Just after passing a pumping station, look for a trail to the right and follow it to dog-friendly sand.